TimWillebrands/bresenham-lighting-engine/tests/README.md

 - PNG compression is fast for the small test images
 - Most time is spent in lighting calculations, not image generation
 - Tests are CPU-bound, suitable for parallel execution
+- Larger radii (8-10) may increase computation time but provide more realistic results

+## Design Notes

+**Important**: Earlier versions of these tests used very small light radii (3-5) which resulted in unrealistic scenarios where lights barely interacted with room walls.
+The tests have been updated to use larger radii (6-10) within the test mode constraints to demonstrate proper wall interaction and shadow casting.
+This provides much more realistic visual feedback for development and debugging.